 Dear friends of CLINIC,

-*The Most Reverend Kevin W. Vann is Bishop of Orange and the Chair of CLINIC’s Board of Directors.
+Bishop Kevin Vann of Orange is the chairman of CLINIC’s Board of Directors.